 According to 20 C.F.R. § 416.1220, property deemed “essential to self-support” is not counted towards the valuation of a Medicaid applicant’s resources.
 Such essential property is typically found in the form of real and personal property used in a trade or business, non-business income-producing property, and property used to produce goods or services essential to an individual’s daily activities.
 See 20 C.F.R. § 416.1220.
 Real and personal property used in a trade or business can include land, buildings or equipment necessary for a specific vocation.
 Non-business income-producing property is most easily defined as any real estate or land owned by an individual and their spouse that generates some sort of revenue.
-Property used to produce goods or services essential to an individual’s daily activity is generally likely applicable to farmland and/or lands rich in natural resources.

 While real estate in the nature of farmland seems easy to qualify for self-support, where does the State stand in regards to liquid resources necessary to support a trade on business?
-The law specifically states that, “[l]iquid resources other than those used as part of a trade or business are not property essential to self-support.” (emphasis added).
+The law specifically states that “[l]iquid resources other than those used as part of a trade or business are not property essential to self-support.” (emphasis added).
 See 20 C.F.R. § 416.1220.
 The important phrase here is “other than those”.
-That is to say liquid resources related to a trade or business which are essential to self-support are excludable from Medicaid spend down.
+That is to say, liquid resources related to a trade or business which is essential to self-support are excludable from Medicaid spend down.
 In a case recently presented to my office, the issue was whether an applicant’s business checking account should be considered a liquid resource used as part of their ongoing business since we deemed it was property essential to self-support.

 Further, the Supreme Court of North Dakota applied 20 C.F.R. § 416.1220 to a case in which it was not the Medicaid applicant, but his spouse, who wholly owned a business.
 The court read 20 C.F.R. § 416.1220 to say that, for the purposes of eligibility for the Supplemental Security Income (SSI) program, the statute “exempts property essential to self-support, including liquid resources used in conjunction with the operation of a trade or business.”
 Since Medicaid relies upon the definition of income under SSI, the court held that the applicant’s wife should have received a fairer opportunity to establish that her business accounts were distinct from their personal accounts and thus should have been excluded from consideration of benefits.